Qubes-Community/Contents/docs/hardware/Autonomous Qubes-install (kickstart).md

-## Note ##
+## Note - Doc not finished yet! ##
 This doc is reaching toward completion, however, has some errors that need correction first, as well as missing additions.

+To-do:
+- Fix kickstart template, it has a couple of issues, like creating user account creation that does conflict with first-boot, Qubes's initial-setup.
+- Include template variants (for example to illustrate how they are modified, but this is a low-priority to-do).
+- Sorting and including/excluding the proper packages that are recommended or optional (recommended packages are high priority, optional packages are low priority).
+- Completting the sections that mention "may be included in the future" found a few places in the doc.
+- Fixing bad tips, advices or KS-template layouts (proof-reading, requires extra study/read-up (must be done before official Qubes doc PR summit), or help from someone with insight).
+- Fixing poor explanations (proof-reading).
+- Fixing typo's and spelling errors, grammer etc, (proof-reading).
+- Any feedback or contributions, like helping toward finishing the to-do, is very welcome and appreciated.

 ## Introduction ##
 The purpose of kickstart files is to install an operation system from start to end with less, or no human interaction at all.
 A kickstart file is therefore essentially a pre-configuration of any settings you may normally need to adjust during a normal Linux install.
 Here you may find instructions on how to get started with Qubes OS and kickstart files.

-In order to avoid confustion, please note that the use of the wording kickstarter template does not refer to Qubes templates, but rather a simple configuration file, which when loaded will semi or fully Autonomously install Qubes (or fedora/redhat/cent).
+In order to avoid confusion, please note that the use of the wording kickstarter template does not refer to Qubes templates, but rather a simple configuration file, which when loaded will semi or fully Autonomously install Qubes (or fedora/redhat/cent).

 <br />